| Title: | Imputation of Missing Data in Sequence Analysis |

 The distinction between internal and SLG gaps depends on the

-set for the MICT
+set for the MICT and MICT-timing algorithms.

-object that summarizes, for each
+Returns a data.frame object that summarizes, for each

 type of gaps (Internal Gaps, Initial Gaps, Terminal Gaps,